ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 }
 ```

-The generated Bounded Context implements the previously selected Subdomains and initially contains an Aggregate per Subdomain that includes all entities and services of those
-Subdomains.
-The entities are enriched with identify attributes and the services operations get a generic return type and parameter.
-As the _TODO_ comments indicate, a user can
+The generated Bounded Context implements the previously selected Subdomains and initially contains an Aggregate per Subdomain that includes all entities and services of those Subdomains.
+The entities are enriched with identify attributes, and the services operations receive a generic return type and parameter.

-now refactor the resulting Aggregate (for example by using [Split Aggregate by Entities](/docs/ar-split-aggregate-by-entities/)), and add further details such as attributes (entities)
-and operations (entities/services).
+As the _TODO_ comments indicate, a user can now refactor the resulting Aggregate (for example by using [Split Aggregate by Entities](/docs/ar-split-aggregate-by-entities/)), and add further details such as attributes (entities) and operations (entities/services).

-## Whats’s Next?
+## What’s Next?
 Once you derived your initial Bounded Contexts, you can:

  - Add more details to the domain models (attributes, operations, services, repositories, etc.)